-The MMU has recommended since 2013 that PJM implement a real-time secondary reserve market.
+The MMU has recommended, since 2013, that PJM implement a real-time secondary reserve market.

-PJM has proposed to exclude resources that cannot reliably provide reserves in real time from participating in the DASR Market.
-Such resources include nuclear, run-of-river hydro, self-scheduled pumped hydro, wind, solar, some dynamic transfer resources, and non-energy resources.
-The intent of this proposal is to limit cleared DASR resources to those resources actually capable of providing reserves in the real-time market.
+PJM excludes resources that cannot reliably provide reserves in real time from participating in the DASR Market.
+Such resources include nuclear, runof-river hydro, self-scheduled pumped hydro, wind, solar, and nonenergy resources.33 The intent of this proposal is to limit cleared DASR resources to those resources actually capable of providing reserves in the real-time market.
+Owners of excluded resources may request an exemption from their default noneligibility.
 PJM has implemented changes to ensure that resources that clear DASR, but declare an outage in real time, will not be credited for DASR for that day.
-PJM is investigating how many resources have been credited for DASR over the past two years but were unavailable in real time.
-PJM will be requiring refunds from such resources.
+PJM has investigated how many resources have been credited for DASR since April 1, 2014, but were unavailable in real time.

-All generation resources are required to offer a price for DASR.
-Of the 5,501.1 MW hourly average DASR cleared in the first six months of 2016, 58.5 percent was from CTs, 13.8 percent was from steam, 18.5 percent was from hydro, and 7.6 percent was CCs.
+All generation resources are required to offer a price for DASR.34 Of the 6,345 MW hourly average DASR cleared in the first nine months of 2016, 58.7 percent was from CTs, 14.1 percent was from steam, 18.0 percent was from hydro, and 7.7 percent was CCs.
 Load response resources which are registered in PJM's Economic Load Response and are dispatchable by PJM are eligible to provide DASR.
-In the first six months of 2016, six demand resources offered into the DASR Market.
+In the first nine months of 2016, six demand resources offered into the DASR Market.

 DASR 30-minute reserve requirements are determined by PJM for each reliability region.
-In the Reliability First (RFC) region, secondary reserve requirements are calculated based on historical under-forecasted load rates and generator forced outage rates.
-The RFC and Dominion secondary reserve requirements are added together to form a single RTO DASR requirement defined as a percent of the daily peak load forecast.
+In the ReliabilityFirst (RFC) region, secondary reserve requirements are calculated based on historical under-forecasted load rates and generator forced outage rates.35 The RFC and Dominion secondary reserve requirements are added together to form a single RTO DASR requirement defined as a percent of the daily peak load forecast.
 For 2016 the DASR requirement is set to 5.70 percent of daily peak load forecast.
 This is down from 5.93 percent of peak load forecast for 2015.
 The DASR requirement is applicable for all hours of the operating day.
-If the DASR Market does not procure adequate scheduling reserves, PJM is required to schedule additional operating reserves.34
+If the DASR Market does not procure adequate scheduling reserves, PJM is required to schedule additional operating reserves.36